Secozzi/CASpy/README.md

-  limit    Calculate the limit of an expression. pf       Retreives the prime factors of an positive integer. simp     Simplifies an expression. start    Start the GUI sys-eq   Solves a system of equations. web      Choose a number from a list of usable maths websites and open it...
+  limit    Calculate the limit of an expression. pf       Retreives the prime factors of an positive integer. simp     Simplifies an expression. start    Start the GUI. sum      Calculate the summation of an expression. sys-eq   Solves a system of either normal or differential equations. web      Choose a number from a list of usable maths websites and open it...
 ```